 A series of lectures on various topics in contemporary chemical research are presented by the faculty, visiting scientists and graduate students.
-Each graduate student is expected to attend throughout the time he or she is registered as a full-time student.
+Each graduate student is expected to attend throughout the time they are registered as a full-time student.

 Students may submit a petition to the Graduate Program Director to take graduate courses outside the Chemistry program for credit.